splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 podman system prune
 ```

-### Are there any kernal memory warnings?
+### Are there any kernel memory warnings?

 ```bash
 /usr/bin/<podman|docker> logs SC4S
 ```
 Note the output.
-Following warning message is not a failure condition unless we are reaching the upper limit of hardware performance.
+The following warning message is not a failure condition unless we are reaching the upper limit of hardware performance.
 ```
 The kernel refused to set the receive buffer (SO_RCVBUF) to the requested size, you probably need to adjust buffer related kernel parameters; so_rcvbuf='1703936', so_rcvbuf_set='425984'
 ```